OCA/stock-logistics-barcode/barcodes_generator_package/README.rst

 * Define a Barcode base:
     * manually, if the base of the barcode must be set by a user. (typically an internal code defined in your company)
-    * automaticaly by a sequence, if you want to let Odoo to increment a sequence. (typical case of a customer number incrementation)
+    * automatically by a sequence, if you want to let Odoo to increment a sequence. (typical case of a customer number incrementation)

 * Generate a barcode, based on the defined pattern and the barcode base